MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 1. Navigate to **User Configuration/Administrative Templates/Microsoft Office 2016/Security Settings**.

-2. Set **Use the Sensitivity feature in Office to apply and view sensitivity labels** to **0**.
+2. Set **Use the Sensitivity feature in Office to apply and view sensitivity labels** to 0 by selecting **Disabled**.

-If you later need to revert this configuration, change the value to **1**.
-You might also need to change this value to 1 if the **Sensitivity** button isn't displayed on the ribbon as expected.
+If you later need to revert this configuration, change the value to 1 by selecting **Enabled**.
+You might also need to change enable this setting if the **Sensitivity** button isn't displayed on the ribbon as expected.
 For example, a previous administrator turned this labeling setting off.

 Deploy this setting by using Group Policy, or by using the [Cloud Policy service for Microsoft 365](/DeployOffice/overview-office-cloud-policy-service).
 The setting takes effect when these Office apps restart.